GRC-SummerSchool/learn-python/FurtherLessons/Classes/introduction.md

   The above example is actual code from a generic [Tensorflow neural network](https://www.tensorflow.org/) for machine learning.
   Representing the model as an object means the user doesn't need to know how sessions get used, or what the optimizer is called.

+### Excerise
+Think about a project you've worked on or are planning, and see if you can find 2 or 3 classes that the project could use.
+If you've got a partner or a neighbor, discuss with them the potential benefits.

 |[< Previous (Generators)](../Functions/generators.md) | [Intermediate Python](../README.md)| [Next (Classes) >](classes.md) |
 |----|----|----|